ShakedLub/GroupLevelObjectivePerformance/README.md

 ##### MATLAB implementation of the GBC test

-GBC.m - An implementation of the GBC test as a function for Matlab.
+GBC.m - An implementation of the GBC test as a function for MATLAB.
 It is located in the root folder.

+##### R implementation of the GBC and GB-Bayes tests

+GBC.R - A standalone implementation of the GBC test as a function.
+GBBayes.m - A standalone implementation of the GB-Bayes test as a function.

+Both implementations can be found in the root folder.